top of page

 Why should you use Alaska Rhodiola Rosea Tincture?

-Most of the world’s supply of Rhodiola rosea comes from wild fields in the mountains of Russian Siberia and northern China.
+Most of the world’s supply of Rhodiola rosea comes from wild fields in the mountains of northern Asia.
 In the wild, these plants can take decades to grow, and they are harvested without much thought given to the sustainability of the species.

 In 2009, as an experiment, Dr. Petra Illig tried to grow Rhodiola rosea in her front yard in Anchorage to see how they might grow in Alaskan farms.
 They did very well to her delight, and she started 100,000 seedlings over the next two winters.
 She convinced a few farmers to put them in their fields, and when it was clear that the plants were loving it, she started a farmer’s co-op to start an agricultural industry in Alaska.
 However, since there was no instruction book on how to do this, much had to be learned the hard way.
 Fortunately, the plants are incredibly hardy and forgiving as long as the winters are cold and the summers are not too hot or dry.